exercism/go/exercises/concept/vehicle-purchase/.docs/introduction.md

 ```

 The comparison operators above can also be used to compare strings.
-In that case a dictionary (lexicographical) order is applied.
+In that case a lexicographical (dictionary) order is applied.
-You can find a list of the exact order of all the characters [here][utf-16-list].
+For example:

 ```Go
 	"apple" < "banana"  // true